alyakin314/alyakin314.github.io/index.md

 this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".
-I am also a proponent of function over form in most circumstances and I simply do not feel comfortable wearing over things.
+I am also a proponent of function other form in most circumstances and I simply do not feel comfortable wearing over things.
 I got the inspiration to do this from Prof. Avanti Athreya (but she is not aware of this :) ).